AMS-MRC-disc-math-bio/pmfe/README.md

 It can be found in the `iB4e` subdirectory.
 Note that it requires a replacement for one header file in the CGAL library; this is a small but necessary modification to support the algorithm.

+## Docker container

+This project is also available as a [Docker][docker] container.
+You can install it by running the following:

+    docker pull agdphd/pmfe

 ## License

 The source for pmfe is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.